Grinnode-live/Grin-Pi/doc/connected.md

-# List of Puppet Connected Grin-Pi's
+# List of Puppet Connected Grin-Pis

 Please choose a free certname.